-It is our hope that the following information will guide you through the certification process, from completing the application for the ATR-BC through maintaining your ATCB credentials.
+We hope that the following information will guide you through the certification process, from completing the application for the ATR-BC to maintaining your ATCB credentials.
 In this guide, you will find information about:

 - the ATCB,

 - board certification

 - the application process,

 - special test arrangements,

 - examination scores,

-- maintenance of credentials, and
+- · maintenance of credentials, and

 - the examination.

 The Art Therapy Board Certification Examination (ATCBE) is administered via computer-based testing.
-The ATCBE is offered during four testing windows each year at over 500 designated testing centers throughout the United States.
-Please visit the Examinations page of the ATCB website for test dates and registration deadlines.
+The ATCBE is offered throughout the year at over 500 designated testing centers throughout the United States.
+Please visit the Examinations page of the ATCB website for information on registering for the exam.

-Please note that licensing boards may also administer the ATCBE for state credentialing purposes.
+Please note that licensing boards may also administer the ATCBE for state licensing purposes.
 Those interested in state licensure are encouraged to contact their state certification board for specific information regarding this process.
-Passing the ATCBE to become licensed in a particular state does not automatically qualify you for ATR-BC (board certification with the ATCB).
+Passing the ATCBE to become licensed in a particular state does not automatically qualify you as an ATR-BC (board certification with the ATCB).
+The process for board certification after passing the exam for state licensure is available on the website.

-If you have any questions, please contact the ATCB National Office toll free at 877-213-2822 or email us at atcbinfo@atcb.org.
+If you have any questions, please contact the ATCB National Office email us at atcbinfo@atcb.org.